Interesting Facts about Nanotechnology - History, Examples, and Applications

 Nanotechnology is being researched and applied across many other fields.

 Nanotechnology deals with things at a nanoscale.
 As the size of a particle decreases the properties of the particle changes exponentially.

-By manipulating particles at a nanoscale, scientists can come up with ideas to improve the properties of existing products and synthesize new products with better features that can be used across many fields of application.
+By manipulating particles at a nanoscale, scientists can come up with ideas to improve the properties of existing products and manufacture new products with better features that can be used across fields of application.